Detaching an EVS Disk¶

 You can attach SCSI disks to BMSs and use them as data disks.

 After a system disk is detached, some operations cannot be performed on the original server and the system disk.
-The restrictions are as follows:
+The unsupported operations are as follows:

 Before detaching an EVS disk from a running Windows server, ensure that no programs are reading data from or writing data to the disk.
 Otherwise, data will be lost.